1varunvc/schedule-personalised-sms/README.md

 ---

-Ensure to replace generic instructions with specific commands or URLs relevant to your project where necessary.

 ## Usage

 Once deployed, the application will automatically send SMS messages at the scheduled times.
 You can modify the schedule and message content by editing the serverless function and redeploying.